Ahmed-Khaled2/Streaming-Platforms-Dataset-Analysis/README.md

 This project analyzes the **Most Streamed Songs on Spotify in 2024** dataset, enriched with performance metrics from multiple streaming platforms.
 The goal is to uncover **patterns, correlations, and key drivers of streaming success** across Spotify, YouTube, TikTok, Apple Music, Deezer, Amazon Music, Pandora, and SoundCloud.

-We combined **data cleaning, exploratory data analysis (EDA), and visualization techniques** to answer research questions around **streaming performance, cross-platform relationships, and engagement metrics**.
+We combined **data cleaning, web scraping, exploratory data analysis (EDA), and visualization techniques** to answer research questions around **streaming performance, cross-platform relationships, and engagement metrics**.

 ---